RackTables/racktables/README.md

 ## Release notes

+### Upgrading to 0.20.11

+New IPV4_TREE_SHOW_UNALLOCATED configuration option introduced to disable dsplaying unallocated networks in IPv4 space tree.
+Setting it also disables KNIGHT feature.

 ### Upgrading to 0.20.7

 From now on the minimum (oldest) release of PHP that can run RackTables is